 Eco-Dent GentleFloss

-Quality of floss/ingredients: nylon floss with quality ingredients included in the floss (various beneficial plant botanicals) Like we stated above, the amount of wax on this floss is just right.
-This is Will’s favorite floss and the one that we carry in our store.
+Quality of floss/ingredients: Nylon floss with quality ingredients included in the floss (various beneficial plant botanicals).
+Like we stated above, the amount of wax on this floss is just right.
+This is my (Will’s) favorite floss, and it’s the one that we offer in our online store.
 Given the combination of value/cost per use, sustainable packaging, and quality of floss, this is tied for #1 for us.
-(Among the lowest cost per use + great floss = no brainer)
+(Low cost per use + great floss = a no-brainer for us.)

 Cost value: $.03 per use